OGMalin/Binaries/README.md

 25. jan.
 2022 - Fixed some time management<br/>
 17. feb.
 2022 - Set the current directory to MoveDelay directory.
 This help in some cases where the GUI don't do this automatic.<br/>
 04. may.
 2022 - Added translation of the command flow, see MoveDelay.ini for sample.

+## HumanBooks.zip

+Div books in polyglot format for use when playing against engines.

+pc1600.bin - From games with players around 1600<br/>
+pc1800.bin - From games with players around 1800<br/>
+pc2000.bin - From games with players around 2000<br/>
+pc2200.bin - From games with players around 2200<br/>
+pc2500.bin - From games with players around 2500<br/>

+Some engines restrict number of moves used when playing at limited strength, so you can use these books for all levels for these engines.